 In Forth Valley she was a lay reviewer visiting GP practices and currently serves on the RCGP P3 Patient Group looking at ways in which patients can become more involved in how practices serve their communities.
 She has been a public partner with Health Improvement Scotland for many years doing hospital visits, latterly as an HEI Inspector and a member of SIGN (Scottish Intercollegiate Guideline Network) contributing to Patient Versions of Guidelines.

 Margo passionately believes in equality for patients and carers and involving patients in decisions about their treatment and care and being communicated with in the provision of information and being consulted and fed back to on what they contribute.

 Outside of health and social care her interests and commitments include being an active church member and a Season Ticket Holder at Falkirk Football Club.

-Meetings are currently being held remotely, with recordings made available via the Falkirk Council Youtube channel for committee meetings.
+Meetings are currently held remotely or using hybrid a meeting model, where appropriate.
+Video recordings are made available via the Falkirk Council Youtube channel for committee meetings.